fabricior/rsvp-telegram-bot/README.md

     where:
-    `YYYY-MM-DD` is the date to schedule the new game for `HH:MM` is the time to schedule the new game at `MAX` is the maximun number of players
+    `YYYY-MM-DD` is the date to schedule the new game for `HH:MM` is the time to schedule the new game at `MAX` is the maximum number of players

 For example, `/new 2022-04-19 20:00 10` will schedule a new game for 4/19/2022 at 08:00 PM with a max number of players set at 10.
     ![Screenshot of Sending /status and /new commands.](/assets/03-NewGame.png "Sending /status and /new commands").